 In a bug from , two engineers causally chat about server logs indicating that the Android app is deleting notes that it shouldn’t have.
 The issue has been left unresolved.
 As I’m using the Android app all the time, I can only speculate that this is what is happening to me.

-However, there are more situations that can cause you to seemingly and actually lose some notes.
-E.g. if you have Simplenote installed on multiple devices, but you don’t open the app for a few weeks on one of them: the app can then have problems getting back in sync with the server.
+However, there are more situations that can cause you to seemingly and lose some notes.
+E.g. if you’ve Simplenote installed on multiple devices, but you don’t open the app for a few weeks on one of them: the app can then have problems getting back in sync with the server.
 If you create a new note without being in sync, I’ve seen two different behaviors:

 - As the app suddenly catches up with new notes, your new note is moved to trash.

 - After a little while, every note disappears until I restart the app or reload the website.
 Notes created in this time window are deleted.

 Its kind of a funny thing too, because Simplenote will even put empty notes with no revision history in the trash.
 There’s no point in not immediately deleting these ‘unused noted’, but to keep up the appearance of not losing anything ever — they keep it around.

 I’ve also randomly found notes I worked on a few hours earlier in the trash.
 I’m positive that I haven’t deleted them, because they’re valuable enough that I panic a bit when I can’t find them and I’ve definitely not been done with them.
 It’s no big problem when I can just restore them, but … it’s not confidence inspiring.

 I like Simplenote and I use it every day.
 I’m not super-happy about the many tiny issues and inconsistencies, but it’s one of the better note-taking platforms available.
 Simplenote’s many apps need to iron out their differences and become a little more uniform.
 The differences mostly seem to be caused by one team not knowing/caring what the other was doing.
 The features and design are excellent but the execution isn’t uniform across platforms and leaves something to be desired on all of them.